 - 1/8 tsp.
 La-Yu (Japanese chili oil) (optional)

-- Scoop the 5 Gyoza together and transfer to a plate.
-Or for the Gyoza lined up in circular shape, place a serving plate on top of the pan and quickly flip.
-Serve immediately with dipping sauce.
+- Remove the lid to evaporate any remaining water.
+Add sesame oil and cook uncovered until the gyoza is nice and crisp on the bottom.
+Transfer to a plate.
+For the gyoza lined up in circular shape, place a serving plate on top of the pan and quickly flip.

-Cook or freeze gyoza right away.
-When you leave the gyoza out after wrapped, the water from the ingredients start to make the wrapper wet.
+After you wrap gyoza, cook or freeze it right away; otherwise water from the ingredients will start to make the wrapper wet.